dmmlynarczyk/learn/azure/notes/04_implement-and-manage-storage.md

 When creating a storage account it is important to remember that the region that you choose will directly affect the amount you pay.
 But you want the data to live close to you for accessing.
 Region can also be chosen based on the jurisdiction of the data you are storing.
 For example, health data for U.S. patients, need to be stored in the U.S.

+### Restricting Access

+You can restrict access to an Azure Storage account based on several factors including things like only allowing a specific IP address or virtual network to access the account.
+- To do this you will need to activate the storage account's firewall and change to "Selected Networks".
+  - Then, in the "Firewall Rules" section, you must explicitly add the allowed public IP address ranges (or individual IPs) that should have access.
+  - By default, storage accounts allow access from all networks, but by doing this all traffic not specifically listed will be implicitly denied.

 ### Redundant Storage

 > [!NOTE]